vlamy/talks/post-quantum-cryptography/post-quantum.md

 .col-12[
 ## Post-quantum Cryptography
-Use traditionnal computers to use cryptography schemes robust to quatume attacks.
+Use traditionnal computers to use cryptography schemes robust to quantum attacks.
 ]

 ---